cyanzhong/docs.taio.app/docs/faq.md

 Thank you for your interest in Taio.
 We are working on a macOS version, but will not be releasing it soon.
 For now, improving the iOS and iPadOS experience remains a priority, and we will optimize the iPadOS experience while ensuring compatibility with macOS and release it when it is truly ready.

-## Are there file services than iCloud?
+## Are there file services other than iCloud?

 Taio currently supports iCloud Drive, and we are considering adding services like OneDrive or other commonly used cloud storage services.
 In addition, a WebDAV based file transfer method is also planned.